Coastal Tasting Restaurant — Visual Identity & Brand System

 A professional design brief goes beyond a list of deliverables.
 The briefs that lead to strong brand identities share three things: a clearly defined competitive position, a specific understanding of who the brand is speaking to, and a strategic direction that makes visual decisions easier — not harder.
 This is what separates a brief that produces competent work from one that produces work worth putting in a portfolio.

 Restaurant brand identity is one of the most complex areas of visual design.
 A brief for a tasting restaurant must account for physical touchpoints that few other categories require — menus that are handled, signage that is read in low light, a digital presence that must convert a reservation decision in seconds.
 For a restaurant built around a single sourcing constraint and a fixed menu format, the brief must also resolve a harder question: how do you build a visual identity that carries a specific culinary philosophy without illustrating it.
-BRANDBRIEF™ Design Brief Packs include the full Art Director's Analysis — covering competitive landscape, buyer personas, typographic direction, and the one decision that makes the difference between a design that feels right and one that just looks good.
+BRANDBRIEF™ Design Briefs include the full Art Director's Analysis — covering competitive landscape, buyer personas, typographic direction, and the one decision that makes the difference between a design that feels right and one that just looks good.

 Every brief includes a full Art Director's Analysis — competitive landscape, buyer psychology, visual direction, and the strategic no-go.
 This is the layer that agencies build internally and never share.
 Here, it's included.